Digital Project Manager

 Summary

-It follows, then, that a Digital Project Manager has the same role but focuses on digital projects.
-Projects could involve developing or building websites, apps, digital games, software or digital marketing campaigns.
+It follows that a Digital Project Manager has the same role as a Project manger but with a focuses on digital projects.
+Projects could involve developing or building websites, apps, digital games, software or digital marketing campaigns. the diversity within the digital sector is vast, again wether you want to help develop the next Minecraft or help develop the AI that's used in Siri, there will be something for you.

 Responsibilities